Z-Alfadl/PWA-Text-Editor/README.md

 # PWA-Application
 ## Description
-This application is a text/code editor that runs in the browser and follows PWA criteria that also functions offline.
+This application is a text/code editor that runs in the browser and follows PWA criteria that allows it to function even when offline.
+It is also installable on a computer.
 ## Table of Contents

 - [Description](#description)